GLOBAL MARKETS-Dollar rules; ECB stimulus boosts bonds but not stocks

 * Asian stock markets : https://tmsnrt.rs/2zpUAr4

+The swaps will allow the central banks of Australia, Brazil, South Korea, Mexico, Singapore, Sweden, Denmark, Norway and New Zealand to tap up to a combined total of $450 billion to help ensure the world's dollar-dependent financial system function.

+U.S. stocks continued their slide on Thursday, with the S&P 500 opening down 1.87% by 9:52 a.m.
+ET, but turned higher after about an hour of trading.
+A market meltdown has pushed Wall Street's three main indexes down about 30% from their record closing highs last month and at one point erased the Dow industrials' gains since U.S. President Donald Trump's 2017 inauguration.

-The dollar gained as investors rushed to secure liquidity, pushing the British pound down 0.9% to its lowest since 1985 and rising 1% against major currencies to its highest since March 2017.
+The dollar has gained as investors rushed to secure liquidity, pushing the British pound down 0.9% to its lowest since 1985 and rising 1.3% against major currencies to its highest since March 2017.

-Bond markets stablised somewhat after the European Central Bank pledged late on Wednesday to buy 750 billion euros ($820 billion) in sovereign debt through 2020.
+Bond markets stabilized somewhat after the European Central Bank pledged late on Wednesday to buy 750 billion euros ($820 billion) in sovereign debt through 2020.

 That brought the ECB's planned purchases for this year to 1.1 trillion euro, with the new purchases alone worth 6% of the euro zone's GDP.